 Some classrooms in the 1926 building are small, noisy, and very uncomfortable.
 The primary reason is the hard surface flooring, and noisy window air conditioners.
-The steam radiators make heating comfort a challenge by creating very hot and not so hot areas in the room.
+The steam radiators make heating comfort a challenge by creating very hot areas of the room and not so hot areas of the room.
 Daylighting is ok, but more windows could be added.
 The classrooms in the 1965 addition are better due to the acoustical ceilings, but hard surfaces and window air conditioner noise make teaching challenging.